Student Disciplinary Procedure

 Student Advice and Wellbeing can provide impartial advice to students on any matter relating to their experience at SOAS.
 This can include advice and support to students subject to, or involved in, the disciplinary process.

-The Information Compliance Manager in the Directorate can provide advice on any aspect of the Student Disciplinary Procedure.
+The Information Compliance Manager can provide advice on any aspect of the Student Disciplinary Procedure.